 I have been researching pub history for 10 to 15 years.
 The I am Pub history site is the conclusion of these efforts.
 It brings together many peoples efforts in research of the historical public house.
 It will never be complete.
-What is worth noting is that there are many noted historians of many of the areas I research.
-I always attempt to prove them wrong, and more often than not, I am successful.
-I do not copy and paste other peoples research, all pub history research is as I think it should be.

 These are links to the Bow Bells and the Royal Cricketers, both examples of of the many thousands of images on the pub history site.
 Details on each relevant pub include street name changes, landlords and other people living at this property, and in many instances a link to other pubs that they may have been involved in.